 , should comprise at least 90% of their overall diet.

 Wondering how to be more sustainable with your chicken feed?
 Start with your flock’s protein source.
-Purina® Layena® Free Range Layer Feed
+Purina® Layena® High Protein Layer Feed

 combines grain and black soldier fly larvae, a nutrient-rich insect protein.
 Insect larvae can reclaim nutrients from once forgotten waste and quickly transform them into high-quality protein.
 Additionally, the larvae take much less land to produce when compared to typical protein sources.
 For example, one acre of land (43,560 square feet) can yield about 1,500 pounds of soy in one year.
 It only takes 65 square feet to produce the same amount of black soldier fly larvae in the same amount of time.
 Now that’s a sustainable protein source.